Why Travel Writer Pat Yale Never Left Turkey

 If you manage to find someone who is genuinely just being nice and helpful, then you will have a very memorable experience.

-If you could tell someone who wanted to move to Turkey one thing what would it be?
+If you could tell someone who wanted to move to Turkey one thing, what would it be?

-Recent events have completely altered what I would have said even one or two years ago, because it has actually got considerably harder for someone who wants to move here in the last year.
+Recent events have completely altered what I would have said even one or two years ago, because it has actually gotten considerably harder for someone who wants to move here in the last year.

-Prices have risen to levels not that different probably from where someone might be moving from.
+Prices have risen to levels not that different, probably from where someone might be moving from.

-But also the rules on getting a residency permit have changed, and it is now considerably harder to get residence for more than six months.
+But also, the rules on getting a residency permit have changed, and it is now considerably harder to get residence for more than six months.

 My main message is that you need very up-to-date information because if you read something that has been written about moving to Turkey in the past, it’s likely to be a very different situation from the current one.